CARTAvis/manual_source/source/functionalities_gui.rst

 Spatial profiler
 ----------------
 Spatial profiler provides the spatial profiles of the current image at the cursor position.
-When the cursor is moving on the image, instant profiles dervied from the (down-sampled) raster image are displayed.
+When the cursor is moving on the image, instant profiles derived from the (down-sampled) raster image are displayed.
 When the cursor stops moving for more than 200 ms, profiles derived from the full resolution image will be displayed instead.
 This allows users to inspect the image in an efficient way.
 The "F" key will disable and enable profile update.
 A marker "+" will be placed on the image to indicate the position of the profiles taken.

 .. raw:: html